bluescan/tacentview/README.md

 # tacit-texview
 A texture viewer for tga, png, exr, dds, gif, hdr, jpg, tif, and bmp files.
 Uses Dear ImGui and the Tacent library.
 This viewer is targeted to game devs -- It displays alpha channels correctly and can inspect the colour of individual pixels.
 There is basic editing functionality and the ability to generate contact sheets for FX etc.

+TacitTexView runs on both Windows (64bit) and Ubuntu Linux.

 ![Tacit Texture Viewer](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_CopyColourAs.png)